nitpum/KMUTT-CPE/README.md

+# KMUTT CPE
-This is a my git repo for keep my cpe100 assignment
+This is a my repo for keep my cpe project or assignment. feel free to edit or distribute

-# Branch

-## Master
-Final version of finished assigment.

-## WIP
-Unfinished assignment or working in process.